 Begin your search with the aggregator site of your choice (such as AutoRentals).
 This gives you a chance to see several rental car company and OTA options at once.
-On OTAs like Kayak and Priceline, you can filter for companies that allow you to drop the car off in a different country from the one in which you rent it.
+On OTAs like Kayak, Hopper, and Priceline, you can filter for companies that allow you to drop the car off in a different country from the one in which you rent it.
 Those of you who are under 25 can also filter for companies that allow car rentals for younger drivers, though keep in mind there is often an “underage driver fee” associated with these rentals.

 After getting an overview of your options on an aggregator site, don’t book anything until you’ve compared those rates with the rates on that rental car company’s site.
 In some cases, there may be a special discount or deal available on the official site that’s not available anywhere else.